jfbu/texdimens/texdimens/README.md

 Notice that this is WIP and inaccuracies may exist even relative to descriptions of TeX handlings due to  limited time available for the project.

+## Copyright and License

+Copyright (c) 2021 Jean-François B.

+This file is part of the texdimens package distributed under the LPPL 1.3c.
+See file LICENSE.md.

 ## TeX points and scaled points

 TeX dimensions are represented internally by a signed integer which is